ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

     - `Item.php` - this class should not be changed
     - `GildedRose.php` - this class needs to be refactored, and the new feature added
 - `tests` - contains the tests
-    - `GildedRoseTest.php` - starter test.
+    - `GildedRoseTest.php` - starter test
         - Tip: ApprovalTests has been included as a dev dependency, see the PHP version of the [Theatrical Players Refactoring Kata](https://github.com/emilybache/Theatrical-Players-Refactoring-Kata/) for an example